ManjarrezAvila/JavaSpring-MMA/README.md

 ## Introduction

-In this course we learn .
+In this course we learn about the most propular framework of Java.
+We used four spring projects: spring framework, spring boot, spring data JPA and spring security

 ## Dependencies